ILLINOIS TRIAL LAWYERS

 Car Crashes and Truck Wrecks

 Auto accidents happen on a daily basis in Will and Kendall Counties.
-Data from the Illinois Department of Transportation shows that there were 298,347 crashes across the state in 2022.
-Of that number, 20% involved injuries
+Data from the Illinois Department of Transportation shows 298,347 crashes occurred across the state in 2022.
+Of that number, 20% involved injuries.

-Serious car accidents, especially those that happen at high speeds or involve multiple vehicles, or truck-involved crashes, can lead to extensive property damage and injuries.
-Most motor vehicle collisions result from human error and reckless driving—which is why many wreck victims have the right to file a personal injury claim.
+Serious car accidents, especially at high speeds or involving multiple vehicles or truck-involved crashes, can lead to extensive property damage and injuries.
+Most motor vehicle collisions result from human error and reckless driving, which is why many wreck victims have the right to file a personal injury claim.

 Nursing Home Abuse